alexjohnj/geographyas/_posts/coasts/2012-01-06-sub-aerial-processes.md

 ### Mudflow

 Mudflow is a very dangerous form of mass movement which occurs on steep slopes with saturated soil and little vegetation.
 The lack of vegetation means that there is nothing to bind the soil together, promoting mass wasting.
-The saturated soil becomes heavier and is lubricated, leading to the rapid movement of a lot of mud.
+The saturated soil becomes heavier and is lubricated, leading to the rapid movement of a lot of mud downhill.